About the Project

 - The DUR Board does not provide details about the evidence base in its meeting minutes.

-- The meeting minutes of the P&T Committee do not describe in details the evidence base for making decisions.
+- The meeting minutes of the P&T Committee do not describe details about the evidence base for making decisions.

 - Proposed QALY Authority, 2020: The Colorado Department of Health Care Policy and Financing released a report entitled “Reducing Prescription Drug Costs in Colorado,” which proposed “monitoring new ways to price prescription drugs, including QALY pricing methodologies” from ICER.